prezi/fail/failure_scenarios.md

 #### Expected learnings

 How do the systems behave during these failures?
 Currently we don't have a good idea.

+#### Learnings

+The failures were run against a standalone setup with default arguments.
+This means scheduler, worker -> wasn't tested.

+TODO: rerun once we have a distributed setup.

+* `network_corruption`: no visible effect.
+Ports 80 and 443 are affected, meaning all the AWS services (and later in a distributed setup also inter-component calls)
+* `network_partial_drop`: no visible effect.
+Ports 80 and 443 are affected, meaning all the AWS services (and later in a distributed setup also inter-component calls)
+* `netrowk_delay 80`: no visible effect, particularly: no timeouts.
+* `netrowk_delay 443`: responses from the api are noticeably slower.
+About one in five calls from the cli throw a `java.nio.channels.ClosedChannelException`.
+The api thinks it has sent the response.

+#### Room for improvement

+* Lower timeout in the cli, add retries
+* Handle this, and all, exceptions more gracefully in the cli

 ### reboot_machine